On the Measurability of True Coincidence Summing in the GRIFFIN Spectrometer: Summing Corrections

-Formulating the summing in correction via the 180 degree method is much easier.
-Here, we do not need to consider a sum of permutations and find our way around it.
-Rather, we look to only the events where 180 degree coincidence occurs with a full energy gamma and the other gammas are not in either the detectors.
-We may keep the summing in terms contained in the A matrix; although here we start the sum at $k=2$ as we require only the product terms.
-Note, though $A$ was first derived to account for summing in as a detection of the summed energy, the detection of the two gammas that make up the summing being detected at 180-degree coincidence gives the same probability with no angular correlations involved.
-However, to ensure the detection of the 180-degree coincidence event, we require the extra gammas to not be in two detectors instead of just the one.
-Therefore, the 180 degree correction for summing in is.
+Formulating the summing-in correction via the 180 degree method is much easier.
+Here, a sum of permutations does not need to be considered.
+Rather, only the events where a 180-degree coincidence occurs with a full energy gamma need to be considered.
+The summing-in terms contained in the A matrix remain; although, the sum starts at $k=2$ as only the product terms are required.
+Note, although $A$ was first derived to account for summing-in as a detection of the summed energy, the detection of the two gamma-rays that make up the summing being detected at 180-degree coincidence gives the same probability.
+However, to ensure the detection of the 180-degree coincidence event, the extra gamma-rays are required to not be in two detectors instead of just the one.
+Therefore, the 180 degree correction for summing-in is

-Using both our 180-degree summing in and out correction we can correct the decay matrix as follows.
+Using both the 180-degree summing-in and out correction, the decay matrix can be corrected as follows:

-As we will see more explicitly in the following sections, this correction does not completely cancel out the summing effects.
-The \textit{true decay matrix}; i.e., the decay matrix where no summing effects are present, would have the following form.
+As is shown more explicitly in the following sections, this correction does not completely cancel out the summing effects.
+The \textit{true decay matrix}, i.e., the decay matrix for which no summing effects are present, would have the following form: